jsoref/ceph/doc/dev/msgr2.rst

     shouldn't break any existing functionality.  implementation will likely want to mask this against what the authenticated credential allows.
-  - cookie is the client coookie used to identify a session, and can be used to reconnect to an existing session.
+  - cookie is the client cookie used to identify a session, and can be used to reconnect to an existing session.
   - we've dropped the 'protocol_version' field from msgr1